A/N: Don't miss the announcement at the end of this, or Santa will be angry! –grin-

 "Yes?" he answered, like he wasn't completely sure what he was doing.
 "Magpie!
 No… no, we are okay… I think… Where are you?
 Stay there, we… we can pick you up…?" at this he glanced up at Aqualad who nodded.
 "Yes, we'll be there… in an hour, okay?
 We just need to… do stuff… just stay put!
 Yes, you can buy some snacks, just… yes, good, do that… I'll see you soon."
 As he shut the phone he sagged against the wall again.
 "God, I forgot about Magpie and Anne…"

-"Friends of yours?"
+"Friends?"
 Speedy asked carefully.

 "Yeah… do you think we can go?
 I mean… am I allowed to?
 Am I under arrest or something?"